rbilleci/aws-jira-prototype/README.md

+# Overview

+An example of deploying a JIRA and Elasticsearch environment on AWS

+# Deployment

+Deployment presently requires some manual steps.

 #### Step 1 - Create a Bucket

 For deploying the infrastructure, you will need to create an Amazon S3 Bucket.